Corporate Governance Statement

 An induction program for new directors is in place, and appropriate professional development opportunities are provided to develop and maintain the skills and knowledge needed to perform their role as directors effectively where necessary.

-Currently 67% of the Board of Directors are female, more than half of the management team are female, and the rest of the staff are 10 male and 9 female members.
-The overall percentage is 52% female and 48% male.
+As at 30 June, two-thirds of the Board were female, half of the management team were female, and the rest of the staff were 10 male and 7 female members.
+The overall percentage across the Company, including Board members, was 50% female and 50% male.

-The Directors appoint, with the approval of ESCOSA, a person to be the independent Chair of the Board for a term of three years.
-The Chair is eligible for reappointment for a subsequent term or terms of three years.
+The Directors appoint, with the approval of the Commission, a person to be the independent Chair of the Board for a term of three years.
+The Chair is eligible for reappointment for subsequent term or terms of three years.

 The Chair of any meeting has a deliberative vote, but does not have a casting vote on any matter.